AlexBishopCode/BeerLine-Buddy/README.md

 ##### Content

-All text on the web page was written by myself from scratch with prior knowledge of the topic.
+All text on the web page was written by myself from scratch from my prior knowledge of the topic.

+The javascript educational content from Mosh's "Ultimate JavaScript Part 1: Fundamentals" were extensively utilised throughout this course.
+Whilst any uncited JavaScript code used in this project is original, Mosh's course served as a significant source of inspiration and provided valuable insights into various topics.
+For more information, you can visit [Mosh's course. ](https://members.codewithmosh.com/)

+AI powered generator 'ChatGPT' was utilised whilst creating the timer - specifically to help construct the mintues and seconds as this was a totally new concept to me - https://chatgpt.com/

 The Love Maths Project on the [Code Institute](https://www.codeinstitute.net) Full Stack Web Development Course was used as a loose template to create some of the general framework of the site.
-Most notably the code from the Love Running project was utilised to create the foundation of the navigation bar, the sign up form and the social media links before developing and adapting these to be coherant with my web page design and distinguished functions for this project.

 The Sample Project README.md section of the Full Stack Web Development course on [Code Institute](https://www.codeinstitute.net) was used as a guide to understand the content required to be present within a README.md file.